KyloIO/kylo-docs/installation/KyloDeploymentGuide.rst

 Change the Java Home
 --------------------

-By default the kylo-services and kylo-ui application set the JAVA_HOME location to /opt/java/current.
+By default, the kylo-services and kylo-ui application set the JAVA_HOME location to /opt/java/current.
 This can easily be changed by editing the JAVA_HOME environment variable in the following two files: